Byadiso/HireMeD/README.md

 1. **Sourcing:** The script fetches live job data from Adzuna APIs.
 2. **Scraping:** Headless Chromium (**Playwright**) extracts full job descriptions, bypassing superficial snippets and handling complex redirects.
 3. **Cross-Language Match:** Integrated `deep-translator` converts Polish descriptions to English in real-time to match my English resume.
-4. **Scoring:** An NLP algorithm calculates the **Cosine Similarity** between my resume and the job requirements, applying weighted bonuses for key technical skills like Python, SQL, and Active Directory.
+4. **Scoring:** An NLP algorithm calculates the **Cosine Similarity** between provided resume and the job requirements, applying weighted bonuses for key technical skills like Python, SQL, and Active Directory.
-5. **Alerting:** High-match roles (Score > 50%) are instantly pushed to my mobile via a custom **Telegram Bot**.
+5. **Alerting:** High-match roles (Score > 50%) are instantly pushed to the mobile via a custom **Telegram Bot**.
 6. **Persistence:** Data is logged into an Excel database, which powers a live analytics dashboard.

 ---